stiks/yii2-composer-bower-skip/README.md

 LIMITATIONS
 -----------

-This solution is for the situation that you won't update Bower asset packages, and keep a fixed Bower vendor for development such as using `yii2-debug` and `yii2-gii`, so you need to manually update Bower-Asset if needed.
+This solution is for the situation that you won't require or update Bower asset of Yii2 for development such as using `yii2-debug` and `yii2-gii`.

-There are some smooth ways to require or update Bower for Yii2:
+If you are using Yii2 Bower, there are some smooth ways to require or update Bower for Yii2:

 ### Yii2 Bower Asset Package

-[yidas/yii2-bower-asset](https://github.com/yidas/yii2-bower-asset) goals to make Bower install by original composer source.
-Let you install or update Yii2 as soon as possible via Composer.
+[yidas/yii2-bower-asset](https://github.com/yidas/yii2-bower-asset) goals to install Bower for Yii2 app by original Composer repository, and makes Bower and Composer separated.

-You can change to use [yidas/yii2-bower-asset](https://github.com/yidas/yii2-bower-asset) if you still want to update Bower asset.

 ### Asset-Packagist Solution

-Thanks to [Asset-Packagist](https://asset-packagist.org/), you may install Bower smoothly in Yii2 with [new version](https://github.com/yiisoft/yii2-app-basic/commit/fc2ec7dfee9313288171e2fe8a5b80e22c1e1509) since release on Packagist.
+[Asset-Packagist](https://asset-packagist.org/) is the new solution of Yii2, you may install Bower smoothly in Yii2 with [new version](https://github.com/yiisoft/yii2-app-basic/commit/fc2ec7dfee9313288171e2fe8a5b80e22c1e1509) until release.